Google asks users to help redesign Home app experience - ExBulletin

 Google asks users to help redesign Home app experience

-Tech giant Google is inviting Nest owners to participate in a testing phase of a new design for the Home app.
-This suggests that users may soon see an improved experience of the service.
+SAN FRANCISCO: Tech giant Google is inviting owners of Nest products to participate in a testing phase of a new design for the company’s Home app, an online listing reveals, allowing users to quickly see improvements to the service.
+It suggests that you may see a different experience.

 As a Reddit user discovered, the company is “recruiting a very enthusiastic group of testers who are willing to help Google Nest test its unreleased product,” reports Android Central.

 This announcement was posted on Centercode, a product testing platform.
-The company didn’t identify the product in question, but said the tests were focused on the “next-generation design” of the Google Home app.
+The company didn’t identify the product in question, but said the tests would focus on the “next-generation design” of the Google Home app.

-Attention Apple users: Facebook and Instagram can see what you’re up to in an ‘in-app’ browser

-Google Introduces ‘India Ki Udaan’ Initiative, Marking National Milestone of 75 Years of Independence

-This program will help anyone who owns the best Google Home compatible devices such as “Thermostat, Wifi, Speakers, Display, Camera, Doorbell, Lock, Nest Protect (Smoke Detector), Chromecast”.
-You can participate.
+The program is open to anyone who owns the best devices compatible with Google Home, including “Thermostat, Wifi, Speakers, Display, Camera, Doorbell, Lock, Nest Protect (smoke alarm), Chromecast”.
+I can do it.

 The report states that users willing to sign a non-disclosure agreement will be able to participate in the testing phase.
 It’s unclear what the new design will look like, though, but it seems like it will greatly improve the app experience.